hobler/beam-fit/README.md

 value in the corresponding field of the parameter.
 By checking the box on the right of the parameter, the parameter gets fixed and the value in the field is now the fixed value.
-After changing the parameter options the fitting can be started with the **Fit** button in the bottom right corner.
+After changing the parameter options the fitting can be started with the "**Fit**" button in the bottom right corner.
 When the fitting is completed the fitted parameters will appear in the field below the parameter options.
+If needed the newly fitted parameters can be used as the new initial parameters with the "**Use fitted parameters**" button.
 ### How to save
 The result of the fitting can be saved in many ways.
 The function values can be saved through the **File** menu.
 These will be saved as a **.csv** file.
 Also,